You are here

 Overview

-Hungary ably navigated a democratic transition in the 1990s following the 1989 revolution overturning communist rule, and joined NATO and the European Union by 2004.
-Hungary has since experienced setbacks in the rule of law, fair electoral competition, and civic participation.
-The country’s democratic future will rely on open and inclusive public discourse, new and varied forms of outreach particularly to young people, and new leaders who reflect changing political alignments.
-In Hungary as elsewhere in Central Europe, these actions necessarily involve Roma, the Jewish community, and other minority groups.
+Hungary navigated a democratic transition in the 1990s following the 1989 revolution, which overturned communist rule.
+The country joined NATO and the European Union by 2004 but since then has experienced considerable setbacks in rule of law, fair electoral competition, and civic participation.
+Hungary’s democratic future will rely on open and inclusive public discourse and new and varied forms of citizen engagement.

 Youth, Politics, Democracy: Public Opinion Research in Hungary, Poland and Slovakia